-MALEC Clara?
-DOÑA CLARA My lord?
-MALEC (Aside to DOÑA CLARA) Alas, to find you in such sorrow!
+MALEC (Aside to CLARA) Alas, to find you in such sorrow!
 Go in there, Clara.
-DOÑA CLARA What is this?
+CLARA What is this?
 380 MALEC You may listen from there.
-DOÑA CLARA retreats behind the curtain with DON ÁLVARO Don Juan de Mendoza DON ALONSO is now held in the Alhambra, 16 and so you too must keep to your house until this is resolved.
+CLARA retreats behind the curtain with ÁLVARO ALONSO Don Juan de Mendoza is now held in the Alhambra, 16 and so you too must keep to your house until this is resolved.
 385 MALEC I accept the imprisonment and promise to abide by it.
-D. FERNANDO It won't be for long.
-The law has no place in duels of honor, 390 and the magistrate has charged me with making peace between you, which I shall do to seek resolution.
-DON ALONSO 395 My lord Don Fernando, two points should suffice to clear this up once and for all: there can be no offense in the king's palace 400 or in the courthouse.
+FERNANDO It won't be for long.
+The law has no place in duels of honor, and the magistrate has charged me with making peace between you, which I shall do to seek resolution.
+390 ALONSO My lord Don Fernando, two points should suffice to clear this up once and for all: there can be no offense 395 in the king's palace or in the courthouse.
 We are all kings there.
 There can be no affront.
-DON ÁLVARO (Aside to DOÑA CLARA) Did you hear that?
-405
+400 ÁLVARO (Aside to CLARA) Did you hear that?
+405 CLARA Yes.
+FERNANDO In that case, there can be no better solution: listen to me.